dmitrykoro/fl-execution-framework/README.md

   - `krum`: Krum aggregation works like Multi-Krum, but uses only a single client.
   - `multi-krum-based`: Multi-Krum-based aggregation where removed clients are excluded from aggregation permanently.
   - `trimmed_mean`:
+  - `bulyan`: Bulyan aggregation strategy.
+Uses Multi-Krum as the first step of filtering and Trimmed-Mean as the second step to ensure robustness.

 - **`remove_clients`**: attempt to remove malicious clients using strategy-specific mechanisms.